 The Council helps ensure that RSE Programs remain evidence-based and at the forefront of quality road safety education for young people.
 The members of the Council are eminent researchers from Australia, New Zealand and the United Kingdom.
 The combined experience and expertise concerning youth road safety that they bring to our organisation is significant.

-Dr Neale Kinnear is a Chartered Psychologist in the study of human behaviour and transport and Head of Transport Safety at TRL, the UK’s Transport Research Laboratory.
-Neale conducts projects for high profile clients providing technical expertise for evaluation, research, and evidence-based policy.
+Dr Neale Kinnear is a Chartered Psychologist in the study of human behaviour and transport and Lead Behavioural Scientist at Humn, a data-driven insurtech that’s reimagining vehicle insurance.
+Neale has experience of providing research and insight for governments and commercial clients providing technical expertise for developing interventions, evaluation and evidence-based policy.
 Neale has extensive knowledge and experience of international scientific literature in relation to driver behaviour particularly that of young and novice drivers, graduated driver licensing, driver training and education, distraction, telematics and speeding.
 His knowledge and expertise has been published in peer-reviewed academic journals, international books and has been presented widely at national and international conferences.
-Neale sits on the Young Driver Subcommittee and the Standing Committee on Operator Education and Regulation at the Transportation Research Board (TRB), USA.
+Neale also sits on the Young Driver Subcommittee and the Standing Committee on Operator Education and Regulation for the Transportation Research Board (TRB), USA.

 Mary Chamberlain is a director of Evaluation Associates and a consultant.
 As a thought leader in curriculum and assessment, Mary is one of New Zealand’s most highly respected educators.
 Mary spent 10 years as a group and senior manager in the Ministry of Education in Wellington.
 She led the development of the New Zealand Curriculum, the development of Curriculum Exemplars for years 1-10, and the design of the National Assessment Strategy.